Jocker666z/glouglou/README.md

  VGM Files Database for tags:
   --vgmfdb                         Use vgmfdb tag instead glouglou extract.

- Beets database in playlist:
-  -b|--beet "pattern"              Select only a pattern in Beets database.
-  -be|--beet_exclusive             Use only Beets database.

-   -b is cumulative & multi-word: -b "pattern0" -b "pattern 1" ...

  ListenBrainz:
   -s|--scrobb                      Use ListenBrainz scrobber.
   -t|--token <token>               Register your ListenBrainz token.